|Birthname||Fryderyk Franciszek Chopin|

 |Timezone||LMT m20e19 (is local mean time)|

-Polish classical pianist/composer, recognized as a musical prodigy at age eight and hailed as the next Mozart.
+Polish classical composer and virtuoso pianist of the Romantic era, he was recognized as a musical prodigy at age eight and hailed as the next Mozart.
 His was the first Polish musician to be enjoyed worldwide.

 Chopin held a nine-year relationship with writer Baroness Aurore Dudevant.
 She was six years older than he and his exact opposite in personality.
 Dudevant was masculine, aggressive, independent, and assertive; the famed George Sand.
 She was the inspiration for many of his musical pieces during the early part of their courtship.
 After a bitter quarrel in 1847, they permanently separated.

 Always prone to fragile emotional and physical health, Chopin contacted tuberculosis.
 Recurring illnesses seemed to plague him throughout his life.
 At 18, he suffered his first nervous breakdown.
 Between the winter of 1837 and 1838, his health rapidly deteriorated as he endured severe coughing fits.
-He died in the early morning of 10/17/1849 from advanced pulmonary tuberculosis, Paris, France.
+He died in Paris on 17 October 1849 at 2 a.m. from advanced pulmonary tuberculosis.

 - associate relationship with Hallé, Charles (born 10 April 1819)